+Clemens VIII

 model Sima (Italy-1938)

 Alba D'Oro.
 Golden Dawn

-One Florentine family (merchants of exotic products) visited cocoa plantations near Nicaragua end 1500s. and saw immediately the huge trade possibilities for Italy.
+A Florentine religious family (merchants of exotic products) visited cocoa plantations near Nicaragua end 1500s, and saw immediately the huge trade possibilities for Italy.
 When they returned home, they introduced it to Pope Clemens VIII.
 The black gold is discovered and announced as golden dawn.